-Also, in accordance with the Law on Supervision, the administrative violations involving public officials that exercise public power shall be investigated by the Supervisory Commission.
-Other industrial governing authorities such as the China Banking and Insurance Supervision and Administration Committee are empowered with the investigation rights for specific industries, that do not involve public officials that exercise public power.
+Also, in accordance with the Supervision Law, the administrative violations involving public officials that exercise public power shall be investigated by the Supervisory Commission.
+Other industrial governing authorities such as the National Financial Regulatory Administration are empowered with the investigation rights for specific industries, that do not involve public officials that exercise public power.
 Unless the violation is escalated to criminal level upon investigation, it will not involve any further prosecution steps.

-3. How is 'bribery' (or its equivalent) defined?
+3. How is 'bribery' or 'corruption' (or any equivalent) defined?